joeromero/docs/content/cartodb_js/cartodb_js.md

 # CartoDB.js - API reference

-CartoDB offers a simple unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
-This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser.
+CartoDB offers a simple, unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
+This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, and access or query your raw data from a web browser.
 In other words, your applications just got a whole lot more powerful with a lot less code.

-When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
+When you add CartoDB.js to your websites you get some great new tools to make maps or to power your content with data.
 Let’s take a look.

 ## Getting started

-The simplest way to use a visualization created in CartoDB on an external site is at follows...
+Follow along belo for the simplest way to use a visualization created in CartoDB on an external site.

 ### Create a simple visualization